top of page

 1. Themes of Innocence and Creation

-Blake’s work is rooted in the exploration of two contrasting states of the human soul: innocence and experience.
-In The Lamb, the theme of innocence shines through both in the imagery of a gentle lamb and in the childlike curiosity of the speaker.
+Blake’s work is rooted in exploring two contrasting states of the human soul: innocence and experience.
+In The Lamb, innocence shines through the gentle lamb and the childlike curiosity of the speaker.
 The poem reminds us that true understanding often begins with the simple, uncorrupted observations of a child.

 2. Religious and Mystical Symbolism